Shyan1943/pro2/README.md

 When onclick, it will prompt out a complete “Booking request” email, which External User no need to key in what vessel they are going to booking, recipient as well as Email subject.
 External User just need to fill up their name, contact details, company name and how many containers you need (highlight in yellow in the image) in the “Booking Request” email will do.

 <img src="pic/bookingrequest.png" width="60%" height="60%">

+#### 4c) Information Design
+##### Corporate Branding
+A brand is the set of expectations, memories, stories and relationships that, taken together, account for a consumer's decision to choose one product or service over another.
+Here are the key design elements we use to create a brand identity that is strong, consistent, and attractive.

+      (3bi) Clear brand purpose and positioning
+      (CI6) High resolution photo to be displayed 100% width at the home page, which can build an emotional connection with the External User.
+      (CI7) Memorable Logo also created to make an impression.
+      (FR4) Good navigation is key to attracting the External User, show them we care about their feeling, even just a single movement on the webpage.
+We do not want them to get lost.
+      (CI2) A Modern Web Design will tell External User that the company motto “keep moving forward”, “keep improving” :
+            (3a) One-page websites
+            (FR3) Responsive design
+            (FR5) Get API Sailing schedule (ES5)
+            (FR6) Online Booking Request (ES6)
+      (5. Surface Color) Attractive color palette
+      (5. Surface Font) Professional typography